syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Reorder the underlying data

-Reordering changes directly on the underlying data can be done by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
+Reordering changes directly on the underlying data can be done using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.
 Refer following code sample to make permanent reordering changes.

 {% tabs %}
 {% highlight c# %}